chef-boneyard/chef-web-docs-2016/includes_ctl_chef_client/includes_ctl_chef_client_environment.rst

 Use this option to set the ``chef_environment`` value for a node.

-.. note:: Any environment specified by ``chef_environment`` in a |json| file will take precedence over an environment specified by the ``--environment`` option when both options are part of the same command.
+.. note:: Any environment specified for ``chef_environment`` by a |json| file will take precedence over an environment specified by the ``--environment`` option when both options are part of the same command.

 For example, run the following: